aravindchakravarti/EPAiV5-Session28/README.md

 Achieved 2.5x speed compared to original unoptimized model.
 Unoptimzed model takes roughly 350ms, where as optimized model takes 140ms.
 Which is close to 2.5x.
 Logs are below

+Otimization techniques used:
+1. model.compile
+2. autocast
+3. `data.to(device, non_blocking=True)`
+4. input data/images to FP16 from FP32

 # Logs
 ## Without optimization
 ```